-Immediately upon arrival in the cellar, the grapes were destemmed and crushed.
-Maceration on the skins lasted for a period of 7 days at a temperature of 28-30 °C (82-86 °F).
-Malolactic fermentation was completed at the end of December.
-The wine was aged for approximately 12 months.
+Harvested grapes were brought to the cellar, destemmed and crushed.
+Maceration took place over a period of 6 days at a controlled temperature of 28-30 °C (82-86 °F).
+Malolactic fermentation was completed by the end of December and the wine was left to age for approximately 12 months in the cellar.

 Mompertone comes from vineyards in the Monferrato area that grow on soils composed of limestone and clay with widespread sand veining.
 This terroir gives the wine a round palate characterized by soft and elegant tannins.